Rasoul77/transformer-from-scratch-pytorch/README.md

 python3 tokenizer.py --config_path config/de_en/config_de_en.yaml --use_wandb --wandb_project "Transformer-DE-EN"
 ```

-The trained model will be saved in a folder named `checkpoints` with the corresponding config yaml file.
+The trained model with the corresponding config yaml file will be saved in a folder named `checkpoints`.

 #### Translate Sentences (Inference)
 In order to test the trained model, an inference script named `translate.py` is provided.
 In order to use it, you need to specify the checkpoint folder as the argument.